Journal of the American Academy of Psychiatry and the Law

 The Journal of the American Academy of Psychiatry and the Law is a quarterly academic journal published by the American Academy of Psychiatry and the Law.
 It was established in 1969 and until 1997 was titled Bulletin of the American Academy of Psychiatry and the Law.

+Abstracting and indexing

+The journal is indexed and abstracted in the following bibliographic databases: